Get alerts of updates about «Emergency preparedness register for COVID-19 (Beredt C19)»

 Information is obtained from KPR to get an overview of how the pandemic, implemented measures and eventually vaccination, affect the population's use of healthcare services and their health.
 This will also provide information about transmission, and eventually vaccination, in nursing homes.
 KPR contains data from the municipalities about people who have applied for, receive or have received health and care services.

-From KPR, daily data from the Directorate of Health’s KUHR database (Control and Payment of Health Reimbursements) will be added to Beredt C19, as well as historical data from both KUHR and the Directorate of Health’s IPSOS-register (Norwegian Information System for the Nursing and Care Sector) that has data from the years 2017–2019).
+From KPR, daily data from the Directorate of Health’s KUHR database (Control and Payment of Health Reimbursements) will be added to Beredt C19, as well as historical data from both KUHR and the Directorate of Health’s IPSOS-register (Norwegian Information System for the Nursing and Care Sector).
+In order to study infection and vaccination in nursing homes, work is ongoing to obtain more frequent updates of information in KPR.

 MSIS Laboratory Database